beemobot/docs.beemo.gg/banpools.md

 ## How do Banpools work?

-When servers join a banpool, they will recieve all bans from other servers in that banpool.
-All users by default are apart of the  `antispam` banpool, which serves to protect all participants against userbot raids.
+When servers join a banpool, they will receive all bans from other servers in that banpool.
+All users by default are a part of the  `antispam` banpool, which serves to protect all participants against userbot raids.

+**NOTE:** The antispam banpool is now deprecated.
+All servers are still placed within it by default, but bans across servers are not shared anymore, so it is effectively useless.
+This is because the usefulness of pooled bans for spam accounts was deemed less beneficial than the potential harm of a false positive ending up in the banpool and being permanently banned across all of Beemo's servers.

 ## Commands